Tenancy Contract in Dubai: What It Is, How It Works & What You Need to Know

 5. Rights and Obligations of Landlords and Tenants

-Under Dubai’s tenancy law (Law No. 26 of 2007), both landlords and tenants are bound by specific rights and obligations that ensure fairness and transparency in rental dealings.
-Understanding these terms can help you avoid tenancy disputes in Dubai and maintain a smooth rental experience.
+Under Dubai’s tenancy law (Law No. 26 of 2007), both landlords and tenants are bound by specific rights and obligations outlined in a tenancy contract in Dubai, ensuring fairness and transparency in all rental dealings.
+Understanding these key terms in a Dubai tenancy contract can help you avoid disputes and maintain a smooth, legally compliant rental experience.

 Landlords must: